 We may seek to raise financing to fund future growth opportunities, or operating expense reduction strategies, including debt and equity financing.
-Our ability to secure future debt or equity financing in amounts sufficient for strategic growth or cost reduction opportunities could be adversely affected by many factors.
-If our revenues decline, we may not be able to raise additional funds through debt or equity financing (or any debt or equity financing may not be on acceptable terms).
+Our ability to secure future debt or equity financing in amounts sufficient for strategic growth or cost reduction opportunities could be adversely affected by many factors, including achieving the requisite shareholder support for certain equity financing.
+If our revenue declines, we may not be able to raise additional funds through debt or equity financing (or any debt or equity financing may not be on acceptable terms).
 Moreover, restrictive debt covenants under current and future indebtedness may limit our ability to raise any such further financing (or refinance existing financing) and also our ability to support our growth strategy, including making strategic acquisitions.
 Additionally, political instability, a downturn in the economy and/or disruption in the financial and credit markets, foreign currency fluctuations, social unrest or changes in the regulatory environment (including as a result of the COVID-19 pandemic or resulting effects, or any other future coronavirus or other outbreaks or events with a wide-ranging regional or global impact) could increase the cost of borrowing or restrict our ability to obtain financing for future acquisitions and other growth or cost reduction opportunities.